hachmannlab/chemml/README.md

 ## Code Design:
-ChemML is developed in the Python 3 programming language and makes use of a host of data analysis and ML libraries(accessible through the Anaconda distribution), as well as domain-specific libraries.
+ChemML is developed in the Python 3 programming language and makes use of a host of data analysis and ML libraries, as well as domain-specific libraries.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

-The format of library is similar to the well known libraries like Scikit-learn.

 ## Latest Version: